 Acting: Students will participate in lots of improv activities and perform scenes as they learn character development and acting technique.
 This class will perform in the Rhythm & Rhyme Showcase, not the recital.

 Adult Classes: Our adult classes are taught at a beginning to intermediate level.
 They are low-pressure, social, and fun.
-We currently offer adult classes in jazz, contemporary, tap, hip hop, ballet stretch, and cardio dance fitness.
+We currently offer adult classes in jazz and ballet.

 Ballet: A classic form of dance that is both elegant and controlled.
 Dancers will find that taking ballet will improve their skills in all of the other dance forms.
 It is the foundation for good technique.

 Ballet Strengthener: This class is designed to help girls really strengthen their bodies to help in the ballet and pointe classes.
 We will especially focus on feet and ankle exercises and slowing down to focus on correct technique in basic ballet movement.

 Breakdancing: an energetic and acrobatic style of street dancing.
 This class is a great way to build strength and balance.